 Moodle-(Modular Object-Oriented Dynamic Learning Environment) open-source course management software used by SMCCCD to host our distance learning courses.
-We call our Moodle, WebAccess.
+Our installation of Moodle is branded as WebAccess.

 Online Course-a course in which the instructor and the student are separated by distance for the entire course and can interact exclusively through the assistance of communication technology.
 Testing may be done online, via proctoring arrangements, or other means.
-If an instructor wishes to incorporate on-campus meetings into the course, the instructor must also provide for alternative distance education means of student participation.
+If an instructor wishes to incorporate oncampus meetings into the course, the instructor must also provide for alternative distance education means of student participation.